Tororoi/pixel-vee/README.md

 ### Stretch Features to be added

-- Rasterize vectors and remove them from the vectors interface
+- Ability to rasterize vectors and remove them from the vectors interface
 - Dithered Gradient Tool
 - Dithered Brush tool
 - Custom stamp brush